rossgrat/rossgrat.github.io/content/posts/nastiest-bug-so-far.md

 In the early spring of 2024, I encountered quite the mysterious bug that caused our production monolith server to completely stop responding to and logging requests, seemingly at random.
 This bug would lock up our server until an engineer manually restarted it.
 While the investigation process was an ordeal on its own, the main thing I want to focus on in this article is the bug itself.

 Before I explain the bug, I am going to lay it out so you can have a guess.
-I have recreated the bug in an abbreviated version of the cuplrit code below.
+I have recreated the bug in an abbreviated version of the culprit code below.
 I have omitted the SQL statements, error checking, and database connection pool initialization.
 All you need to know, besides the code below, is that the Postgres database connection pool is initialized via the `jackc/pgxpool/v4` package and is shared globally among all of the concurrent server threads.
 Queries are made via the `jackc/pgx` package.

 {{< highlight golang >}}
 rows, _ := ConnPool.Query()